The Fourth Operation

 '------------------------------------------------------------

 ' n must not exceed 3 or 4 (depends on x) to avoid overflow.
+And:

 ' If n = -1, x must > 0, if n = -2, x must > 1, if = -3, x must > e, ...

-' in general if n < 0, x must > ExpInteger(-2-n,1)
+' in general if n < 0, x must > ExpInteger(-2 - n ,1)

 Function ExpInteger(n As Long, ByVal x As Precision) As Precision